Werner Rey: Career

 Rey launched his career while working for a London-based company from 1961 to 1963, which was followed by several non-executive and executive positions in Geneva, namely at the controversial investment firm Investors Overseas Service (IOS) founded by American financier Bernard Cornfeld in 1955, where he became deputy director.
 In 1969, he began to work as an independent consultant and corporate advisor, until 1975.
 He also held a management role at an international bank.

 In 1976, Rey, acquired share majority of the fashion house Bally and subsequently sold it to Oerlikon-Bührle, an industrial concern, with a profit of $60 million (which would be equivalent to $312 million in 2023).
 This laid the foundation for his Omni Holding AG which would soon turn into an industrial conglomerate with several thousand employees.
-Rey held controlling interest in Metallwerke Selve AG (Selve Metal Works) in Thun, media and publishing giant Jean Frey AG in Zurich, temporary employment agency Adia Interim (today a part of Adecco), commodity inspection comapany Inspectorate International as well as 30% of controlling interest in Sulzer.
+Rey held controlling interest in Metallwerke Selve AG (Selve Metal Works) in Thun, media and publishing giant Jean Frey AG in Zurich, temporary employment agency Adia Interim (today a part of Adecco), commodity inspection company Inspectorate International as well as 30% of controlling interest in Sulzer.

 Until 1990, Rey was a well respected Swiss financier, and had about $4 billion in assets under management.